 After connecting with someone who feels like they might be a great fit for your coaching program or services, be cautious about getting excited and going into “sales mode.”
 Instead of immediately trying to sell your services, focus instead on being useful and supportive.

 You can do this by asking questions to learn more about the person you’re talking with.
 Find out what their challenges are and what they’ve struggled with and for how long.
 Ask them what they really want to work on and achieve next in their life.
 Discover what they think might help them get there.
 When you turn a sales call into a discovery session, you are going to be 10x more effective.
-Check out how to attract more clients with discovery sessions here!

 After actively listening and learning more, you can then determine if you truly are the right coach for them.
 By offering support in this way, you’ll more naturally flow into a conversation about how your services can help them achieve their goals and overcome their struggles.
 This is a more effective way to make sure they’re your ideal client and to build up their enthusiasm for your services.